Explore the 74 Whitsunday islands

 Snorkelling / Diving

-Whilst the fringing island reefs are thriving with marine life and soft corals, the best deep diving opportunities are offered at the outer reef locations such as Hardy Reef, Ribbon Reef and Fairy Reef.
-For the peace and tranquility alone, it is worth making plans to cruise out past the islands and stay overnight at the outer reef.
+Whilst the fringing island reefs are thriving with marine life and soft corals, the best deep diving opportunities are offered at the outer reef.
+Visit locations such as Hardy Reef, Ribbon Reef and Fairy Reef.
+For the peace and tranquillity alone, it is worth making plans to cruise out past the islands and stay overnight at the outer reef.

 Snorkeling equipment, stinger suits and diving equipment is available 7 days a week from AquaDive in the north marina village.
 The team at Aquadive also have some great local knowledge so be sure to ask plenty of questions when you visit them.